-This course is an introduction to intermediate design and motion design principles and techniques.
-We will also be adding motion graphics to live-action video, including but not limited to commercial, broadcast, corporate, training, tradeshow, main title, and social media content.
+This course is an introduction to motion design principles and techniques at an intermediate level.
+We will also be adding motion graphics to live-action videos, including but not limited to commercial, broadcast, corporate, training, tradeshow, main title, and social media content.
 Instruction in establishing motion graphics fundamentals will include visual rhythm, kinetic typography, contagion, staying on-brand, multiplanar effects, and other intermediate industry techniques.